-The action of deciding which agent will be responsible for rescuing the injured civilian is taken in the Decision Tree module.
-In Figure 1, the fireman agent will perform a rescue action only if the ambulance agent will not be able to so.
-In the case of both the fireman and ambulance are capable of rescuing the civilian, the module decides in favour of the ambulance agent because a fireman agent has to extinguish fires in burning buildings with the aim of preserving the city.
-In order to verify if the ambulance is entirely apt to rescue a civilian, Figure 2, the rules induced by CN2 establish that: (rule 1) if the ambulance is occupied then it is useless to attempt the rescue; (rule 2) if the civilian has not enough "energy" then it is also not rescued; (other rules) the civilian will be rescued if it has enough "energy" and the ambulance is between the civilian and the rescue place otherwise it will not be rescued.
+The action of deciding which agent will be responsible for rescuing the injured civilian is taken in the Decision module (see Figure 1).
+The fireman agent will perform a rescue action only if the ambulance agent will not be able to do so.
+In the case of both, the fireman and ambulance, are capable of rescuing the civilian, the module decides in favour of the ambulance agent because a fireman agent has to extinguish fires in burning buildings with the aim of preserving the city.
+In order to check if the ambulance is entirely apt to rescue a civilian (see Figure 2) the rules induced by CN2 establish that: (rule 1) if the ambulance is occupied then it is useless to attempt the rescue; (rule 2) if the civilian has not enough "vitality" then it is also not rescued; (other rules) the civilian will be rescued if it has enough "energy" and the ambulance is between the civilian and the rescue place otherwise it will not be rescued.